 Preheat the oven and gather your baking supplies, Thanksgiving pie season is officially underway!
 If you usually serve up a store-bought pie, these simple and healthy recipes will have you reconsidering your decision.
-Truthfully there are so many reasons to go homemade.
-First and foremost, it’s much more nutritious!
-You can control the ingredients in your blend, call on good-for-you baking swaps, and cater to a variety of dietary needs and preferences, such as dairy-free or plant-based dieters.
+While store-bought can be quick and convenient (P.S. we’re sharing some healthy pre-made picks below), there are so many reasons to go homemade.
+For starters, because you have the ability to control the ingredients in your baking blend, you can make something much more nutritious.
+This includes calling on good-for-you baking swaps and catering to a variety of dietary needs (for dairy, gluten, or grain-free dieters) and taste preferences!
 Plus, homemade holiday pies are another level of delicious.
-We’re not sure if it’s the TLC or nutritious ingredients, but whatever the case, homemade is so much tastier.
-And finally, holiday baking can be a great opportunity to create memories or family traditions!
-While some find it therapeutic to cook alone, you may want to bake up some memories with your kiddos or loved ones.
+We’re not sure if it’s the TLC or nutritious ingredients, but whatever the case, homemade is seemingly so much tastier.
+And finally, holiday baking can be a great opportunity to bake up some memories with your kiddos or loved ones.

-Oh, and one last thing — the holiday season is meant to be enjoyed.
-Thanks to our healthy holiday hacks, you can still enjoy a slice of pie while staying on track with your health and fitness goals!
+And if you’re stressed about staying on track during the holidays, let’s not forget, the holiday season is meant to be enjoyed.
+That said, thanks to our healthy holiday hacks, you can have your *holiday pie* and enjoy it too!
 So, let the deprivation mindset go — we’ve got holiday baking to do!

 Ahead. the best healthy Thanksgiving pie recipes that will have you licking your plate clean while still feeling your best.

 3 Quick Tips on Making Healthy Thanksgiving Pie

 #1 Make Healthy Sugar Swaps

 While dessert is meant to be sweet, traditional Thanksgiving pies and holiday baked goods are a sugar bomb waiting to happen.
 What’s worse?
 These pies typically contain inflammatory and highly refined sugars like corn syrup and table sugar.